Manufacturing

 By adding maintenance services, you’re not just selling a drill; you’re providing a solution to your customer’s problem: the need to drill a quarter-inch hole.
 You’re delivering the desired outcome, not just the tool to achieve it.

-Examples of buying the outcome, include:
+Examples of buying the outcome include:

 • Philips offers “Lighting-as-a-Service” to airports.
 Instead of selling lamps, they provide LED lighting systems and take full responsibility for performance and durability.
 This approach cuts electricity use by 50% and lowers costs.

 • Rolls-Royce no longer just sells jet engines.
 With their “power-by-the-hour” model, customers pay for engine performance instead of owning the equipment.
-It’s a clear shift from ownership to outcomes.

 The Drivers Behind the Shift to Service-Based Models